jbroadway/elefant/README.md

 # Pink Elefant

 This is the PHP framework behind the PinkTicket.ca website.
-It was created as my take on how PHP MVC should be done, based on 10+ years of programming in PHP and running a monolithic CMS project [www.sitellite.org](http://www.sitellite.org/) that despite its huge size still got some things right.
+It was created as my take on how PHP MVC should be done, based on almost 12 years of programming in PHP and running a monolithic CMS project [www.sitellite.org](http://www.sitellite.org/) that despite its huge size still got some things right that I haven't seen elsewhere.
 This is my attempt at taking those things and starting fresh.

-This framework doesn't look much at all like most other PHP-based MVC frameworks, but I've never been able to stomach the disconnect they had with the language itself.
-PHP isn't a very elegant language in a lot of ways, and the MVC constructs used in other languages feel very unnatural and clunky when translated into PHP.
+This framework doesn't look much at all like most other PHP-based MVC frameworks, but I've never been able to stomach the disconnect they have with the language itself.
+PHP isn't a very elegant language in a lot of ways, and the MVC constructs used in other languages feel unnatural and clunky when translated into PHP.
 But if we flip it around and play on PHP's strengths, I think we can come up with something much more PHP-esque and more natural to code in in our little monster of a "hypertext preprocessor" ;)